ritza-co/simpletechguides.com/comparisons/2025-11-05-how-to-create-a-timeline.md

 This guide shows you how to create timelines using tools you likely already have:

-- Excel: Using SmartArt for basic document timelines.
+- [Excel](https://www.microsoft.com/en-us/microsoft-365/excel): Using SmartArt for basic document timelines.
-- Word: Using SmartArt for report and document timelines.
+- [Word](https://www.microsoft.com/en-us/microsoft-365/word): Using SmartArt for report and document timelines.
-- PowerPoint: Using SmartArt for presentation timelines.
+- [PowerPoint](https://www.microsoft.com/en-us/microsoft-365/powerpoint): Using SmartArt for presentation timelines.
-- Google Sheets/Docs: Using Timeline view for collaborative projects (requires Google Workspace).
+- [Google Sheets](https://www.google.com/sheets/about/)/[Docs](https://www.google.com/docs/about/): Using Timeline view for collaborative projects (requires [Google Workspace](https://workspace.google.com/)).
-- Preceden: Using dedicated timeline software for professional results.
+- [Preceden](https://www.preceden.com): Using dedicated timeline software for professional results.
-- JavaScript: Writing code to build custom timeline charts.
+- [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript): Using [Bryntum](https://bryntum.com/) to build custom timeline charts.

 Each section is self-contained, so you can jump directly to the tool you want to use.
 Before diving into the how-to sections, you'll learn the key differences between timelines and Gantt charts to choose the proper visualization for your needs.